 In 1848, Neumann wrote in his personal diary that he had been granted permission to build a church in Colebrook for the workers who lived nearby.

-Neumann was consecrated as the fourth Bishop of Philadelphia in March of 1852.
+Neumann was consecrated as the fourth Bishop of Philadelphia on his birthday in 1852.
 In that same year, the Colebrook church was erected on a plot of land 50 feet square, under the supervision of Father Francis Marshall, who lived in Elizabethtown.
 It was a small but welcome house of worship for local Catholic furnace workers, who toiled a mile down the road at the Colebrook Furnace and lived in nearby homes.

 Little is known about the church itself.
 Beside the church there was a small graveyard of seven men, women, and children, whose original tombstones are almost certainly lost to time.